cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/okta-u2f.md

 ![Test MFA](../static/zero-trust-security/require-yubikey/with-hwk.png)

-## Build an Access policy to require U2F
+## Build a Zero Trust policy to require U2F

 You can use this information to build a rule in Access.
 Navigate to the `Applications` list in the Cloudflare Access section of the dashboard.
 Choose an application that you have already built or create a new one.
 This example adds the requirement to an existing application.